ben-heil/mousiplier-backend/data/README.md

 5. **mousiplier_mousiplier_ml_model.yml**: A model listing information about the mousiplier model

    This file was built by hand based on the similar model files from Adage.
+5. **recount_metadata.tsv.gz**: A TSV containing sample and experiment metadata

+   This file is downloaded from Recount3 as part of the mousiplier pipeline, then GZipped and stored here

 5. **raw/Pseudomonas_aeruginosa_PAO1_107.csv**: Pseudomonas gene annotations file